 That being said, this particular reviewer thinks the action is a bit too spongy, especially on the rebound.

-    Below, please take a minute to view some of the best-selling digital stage pianos currently on sale at Amazon, and see how well they stack up to the Korg SV1:
+Below, please take a minute to view some of the best-selling digital stage pianos currently on sale online, and see how well they stack up to the Korg SV1:

 Setup & Connectivity

 On the connectivity end of things, the SV-1 is set up for just about any situation imaginable.
 The keyboard has XLR outputs, MIDI in and out, a USB MIDI port, 2 pedal jacks and a damper.
 Everything is setup seamlessly and intuitively, and we can’t think of anything that is truly missing here.
 Plugging in anywhere should be a matter of a few cables and a quick soundcheck, unless you are running the keyboard through a software solution.
 Based on why you’d purchase this in the first place, though, we’d venture to say that that would be a rare occasion.

 There are 6 included soundbanks on the SV-1 which amounts to Electric Piano 1 and 2, Clav, Piano, Organ and Other.
 Further still, each of these includes six different variations.
 You can store eight of your favorite sounds, recalling them later using the large favorite buttons on the control surface.